 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.

 For a head start on your holiday gift giving, a dozen red emergency candles – including gift bags and bows – are on sale at $49.99 or 41% off.
 These are great candles, even for non-emergency purposes.
 These are just some f the items on sale this month at Emergency Essentials.
 Click on the link below for more great deals from Emergency Essentials.

-Shop the Emergency Essentials Monthly Specials _________________________________________Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
-You still get great Amazon service and the price is the same, no matter what.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!